darrellsuggs/darrell.thoughts/_posts/2025-07-27-d0002-dad-mode-attending=galaxycon.md

 They each have a booth for autographs, selfies, and chatting.
 In my experience most of them are just down to earth  people, basking in the glow of fans, chatting, signing, and smiling for photos with each fan.
 And collecting a little money for the effort (typically $60 or so for a photo with the fan.)

 I usually just cruise the rows, looking for people who I'm familiar with and then stealig a glance in real life.
 Occasionally I'll walk up and chat briefly (if they are sitting idle).
 Only twice have I paid for pictures.
+But it's an interesting group, lots of big screen movie stars as well as streaming and televison personalities.
+I've seen everyone from Ric Flair (the wrestler) to Linda Hamilton (the woman in Terminator).
+Oddly enough, in real life, they typically look older and less glamorous -- natural I suppose.
+Just seeing them in real life is cool.

 **Giant Market**

-- lots of stuff
-- many original artists (writers, comic book creators, hand art)
+The convention center floor is turned into a humongous bazaar, cut into rows and columns.
+The vendors sell a very diverse set of products.
+There is a lot of artwork and posters.
+Funko pops, trading cards, swords, pins, and a wide arrange of "toys" like Lego people and video game stuff.

+There is also a large contingent of custom artists.
+Graphic novelists, full fledged writers, and artists of all ilk's, from paitinings to incredible pencil stenciling.
+After seeing what celebs are there, I usually walk each and every aisle looking at the merchandise (and the people).
+I find the artists and writers are very approachable and quick to offer insight into their work.
+I'm always fascinated with both the skill and mechanics needed to craft their art.
+This year one guy pre-answered one of my most common questions by putting a sticker on each pencil drawing showing "Hours Invested".
+One drawing had 200 hours - that's five normal work weeks.
+Custom artwork is clearly time consuming.

+Over the time I've been going, I've noticed a shift away from some of the more well known themes (Star Wars, Harry Potter, etc) toward numerous (unrecognizable to me) variations of Asian and Anime.
+That said, if you need a full body Storm Trooper outfit, this is your place.

 **Costume Contests**